mmcgahan/graft-test/README.md

 A minimal meetup-web-platform-based application.

-This repo can be forked to start a new web application, or you can copy and paste the pieces you want.
+This repo can be copied to a new repo to start a new web application.
 By using this repo, you will start off with an application that has the same structure as other 'reference' implementations of the platform, which will make it easier for engineers who have worked on other applications to get up to speed and use your app

 ## Basic usage